Dell Loy Hansen: Controversy and end of ownership

-Following a player strike that caused the postponement of MLS matches on August 27, 2020, Hansen expressed his disappointment in an interview with radio station KXRK, also threatening to cease funding the club due to players not playing to show support for Black Lives Matter and to protest the shooting of Jacob Blake.
+Following a multi-sport player strike that caused the postponement of MLS matches on August 27, 2020, Hansen expressed his disappointment in an interview with radio station KXRK, also threatening to cease funding the club due to players not playing to show support for Black Lives Matter and to protest the shooting of Jacob Blake.
 The comments were criticized by prominent MLS and NBA players, which caused him to later retract his comments in an interview with ESPN700 and issue an apology.
 An article published later that day in The Athletic reported a history of alleged racist comments made by Hansen about or in the presence of Black employees at the Wasatch Group and in the RSL organization.
 Further allegations were also published in The Salt Lake Tribune, including Hansen's mimicking of Black employee's accents, triggering investigations from MLS and NWSL.
 On August 30, 2020, MLS and NWSL announced that Hansen would explore selling Real Salt Lake, Real Monarchs, and the Utah Royals.
 In December 2020, Utah Soccer LLC announced that the Royals would move to Kansas City while a new franchise in Utah would be re-established in 2023.

+Philanthropy

+As of 2023, the Dell Loy Hansen Family Foundation has contributed $160 million towards education, healthcare, arts, and other causes in Utah. since the 2022 Russian invasion of Ukraine, the foundation has contributed $70 million to house displaced refugees and construct new facilities in Ukraine in collaboration with To Ukraine With Love.
+Hansen made several visits to Ukraine, where he toured donated homes with Ukrainian president Volodymyr Zelenskyy in 2023.
+The foundation's subsidiary, Hansen Ukrainian Mission, plans to provide free housing for five years and allow residents to buy their homes in the future.
+The program is also partially financed by donations from the sales of homes in the United States.

 Personal life

 Hansen and his first wife Karla Axtell had eight children.
 His daughter Robin played college soccer for the Utah State Aggies in 2012.
 He was later married in 1997 to Lynnette Hansen, a business executive and philanthropist.
 Hansen is currently married to Julie Aiken Hansen.
-Hansen is also an avid coin collector and acquired a rare 1894-S Barber dime for $1.3 million in 2019.
+He is a member of the Church of Jesus Christ of Latter-day Saints and was a missionary in Spain.

+Hansen has a large coin collection that is kept in Salt Lake City.
+He began to expand his collection with high-value acquisitions in 2017 with the goal of surpassing numismatist Louis E. Eliasberg's collection of U.S. coins.
+The collection includes a rare 1894-S Barber dime acquired for $1.3 million in 2019 as well as a 1804 Draped Bust dollar for $2.64 million.
+Hansen plans to sell 3,000 pieces from his collection to fund his philanthropic activities and preserve the rest through the Dell Loy Hansen Numismatic Foundation.